eexe1/GTFS-EBus-SVG/README.md

 # Introduction

 GTFS-EBus-SVG is built for the Saint Vincent and the Grenadines E-Bus system.
 It brings the real-time bus information to the Google Transit.
 Therefore, users on Google Map can see the real-time arrival for buses.
-The application is built in .Net Core and runs on Google Cloud Function.
+The application is built in .Net Core 3.1 and runs on Google Cloud Function.

 Data source comes WebStopInfo API from *https://ebus.gov.vc*.
 The update interval is expected to be 30 seconds.

+The service url is _https://{google_cloud_function_path}?route={route}_ where _route_ is either _windward_ or _leeward_.

-# Maintenance
+# Data Explanation

 To understand the data, you must first obtain the knowledge of the E-Bus system data format.
 WebStopInfo API: *https://ebus.gov.vc/stopapi/webstopinfo?rid={id}* where Windward's side id is 4, and Leeward, 5.